montilab/pipeliner/documentation/tutorial.md

 #### Pre-requisites
 Pipeliner requires Java, Nextflow, and Anaconda for implementation.
 All other tools for implementation are wrapped in the conda environment described below.

-*1. Download Nextflow*
+*1. Test Nextflow*

-Make sure you have Java 7/8 installed and then install Nextflow to a working directory.
+Make sure you have Java 7/8 installed and then install Nextflow to any working directory.
 Test the Nextflow executable before continuuing.
+This is just to make sure your environment is compatible with a nextflow executable.
+You will download another one later in the tutorial.
 ```bash
 java -version
 cd path/to/wd